mrocklin/blog/_posts/work/2017-04-13-streaming.md

               data that I just gave to you.

-Under normal operation you don't need to think about Tornado futures at all (most Python users aren't very familiar with asynchronous programming) but it's nice to know that the library will keep track of balancing out flow.
+Under normal operation you don't need to think about Tornado futures at all (many Python users aren't familiar with asynchronous programming) but it's nice to know that the library will keep track of balancing out flow.

 ```python
 @gen.coroutine